gqrlt1207/CI-CD-test/README.md

 6. code review integration

-    For code review, we can create a 'pull request' and send to peer to review and approve whenever we make any change to the codes.
+    For code review, we can create a 'pull request' and send to peers to review and approve before we merge our code to the main branch to reduce the human error.
+    However, the syntax error is easy to be detected, the logical error is a little bit hard to be found.

-    I created one for this practice:
+    I created one pull request for this practice:

     https://github.com/gqrlt1207/challenge/pull/1